modille/unscrabble-api-rails/README.md

 `A, H, P, S, T, Y, Z`

-You know you can use `S` at N15 to make the word `EXAMPLES`, and you want to reach the triple word bonus to the right, which is on the edge of the board.
+You know that you can use `S` at N15 to make the word `EXAMPLES`, and you want to reach the triple word bonus to the right, which is on the edge of the board.
 You could use the regex `s.$` to filter words that will fit:

 Request `POST /unscrabble` with body: